Learning from Our Biological Egoism to Develop a "Thick Skin"

 It's your cellular ego suffering and reflecting it onto your psyche.
 But then you can trick it by switching it into its health-producing mode by mobilizing everything your cells have up their sleeve.
 Remember, your nervous and immune systems are working extremely close, and you can affect it by your behavior.
 When we mope and complain, we just add fuel to inner misery.

-That's why, folks, pump up that biological egoism in yourselves, be sovereign in your personal space, it belongs only to you and to those billions of cells - each one eager to imitate that resilient, stubborn, opinionated, assertive, courageous - custom-made ego, crowned with your never surrendering spirit.
+That's why, folks, pump up that biological egoism in yourselves, be sovereign in your personal space, it belongs only to you and to those billions of cells---each one eager to imitate that resilient, stubborn, opinionated, assertive, courageous ego, crowned with your never surrendering spirit.